Improving recreational experiences in the Worland Field Office with volunteers

 The Worland Field Office aims to hold a National Public Lands Day event each year.
 “This is my third year being involved with a National Public Lands Day effort out of Worland and it’s such a great experience for employees and volunteers to contribute towards restoring public lands,” said Hardy.

-Debris that was cleaned up along the Wardell Harrington Reservoirs recreation site.
+Debris collected during the cleanup at the Wardell Harrington Reservoirs recreation site.
 Photo by Cullen Hardy, BLM Wyoming.